 Semana Santa, or Holy Week, spans the week leading up to Easter.
 This is the biggest religious holiday of the year, with elaborate processions and more.
 Availability is at its lowest and prices at their highest; plan accordingly.
 Certain shops, restaurants and attractions may shut down for part or all of the week as well.

 Spanish beaches differ greatly among the various coasts, from seasonality and crowd levels to facilities.
 Use our guide to help you figure out the best fit for a seaside escape.

-Active families with older children might consider traversing the Camino de Santiago, the ancient pilgrims’ walk that still attracts people of all ages and stages from around the world.
-There are many different starting points from which you can get a taste of the experience; the walk ends at the famous Santiago de Compostela Cathedral, reputed burial place of Saint James the Great.
+Active families with older children might consider traversing the Camino de Santiago, the ancient pilgrims’ walk that attracts people of all ages and stages from around the world.
+There are many different starting points from which you can get a taste of the experience, depending on your time and stamina.
+The walk ends at the famous Santiago de Compostela Cathedral, reputed burial place of Saint James the Great.

-Instead of chain hotels, consider staying in one of Spain’s 90 or so government-run paradors, upscale accommodations in historic buildings such as convents, monasteries and castles.
+Instead of purpose-built hotels, consider staying in one of Spain’s many government-run paradors, upscale accommodations in historic buildings such as convents, monasteries and castles.
 There’s even a parador on the grounds of the Alhambra.

 If you are headed to southern Spain in the hot months, prioritize accommodations with air conditioning and a pool.
 Trust us on this!

 Planning to tour Park Guell, La Sagrada Familia, the Alhambra or other huge attractions?
 Check ticket requirements and book online to save time.
 Both La Sagrada Familia and Park Guell require timed entry tickets bought in advance.
 The Alhambra issues tickets in three batches (a year out, three months out, and one month out); these are in high demand, so book as early as possible to avoid disappointment.